ggallotti/atom/docs/contributing-to-packages.md

-# Contributing to Official Atom Packages
+# Contributing to Official GeneXus Packages

 If you think you know which package is causing the issue you are reporting, feel free to open up the issue in that specific repository instead.
 When in doubt